 The 10 Best Science Toys

 This wiki has been updated 37 times since it was first published in May of 2015.
 Whether biology is your child's favorite subject or you need to help convince your grade-schooler that chemistry isn't boring, getting a science toy can be a great way to provide fun and education at the same time.
 We've included options for a range of ages, so whether you're shopping for kindergartners or teenagers, you should find something here that challenges and captivates them.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes